gilbertohasnofb/auxjad/docs/api/index.rst

-objects. |indicators|_ and |spanners|_ contain derived classes and extension methods for Abjad's indicators and spanners. |score|_ contains score component and component maker classes, such as an expanded leaf maker as well as harmonic leaves. |utilities|_ contains mutation and inspection methods as well as a couple of utility functions.
+objects. |indicators|_ and |spanners|_ contain derived classes and extension methods for Abjad's indicators and spanners. |score|_ contains score component and component maker classes, such as an expanded leaf maker as well as harmonic leaves. |utilities|_ contains mutation and getter functions as well as a couple of utility functions.

 .. note::